Contact Us 1-800-596-4880

 After creating a custom role, grant the Design Center Developer, Design Center Viewer, or Design Center Creator permission scope to the custom role to enable access to Design Center.

-3. In the Access Management navigation menu, click Business Groups.
+3. In the Access Management navigation menu, select Business Groups.

-4. Click the name of the organization you want to access.
+4. Select the name of the organization to access.

-6. Click the name of the custom role to which to add users.
+6. Click the name of the custom role you want to add users to.

 7. Click Permissions, then click Add permissions.